sexfrance/Geetest-Solver/README.md

   <h2 align="center">Geetest v4 CAPTCHA Solver</h2>
   <p align="center">
-A Python-based solution for solving Geetest v4 CAPTCHA challenges efficiently.
+A request based Python solution for solving Geetest v4 CAPTCHA challenges efficiently.
 The script provides both synchronous and asynchronous options to handle the challenges, with an API interface for integration.
     <br />
     <br />
     <a href="https://discord.cyberious.xyz">💬 Discord</a>